MichelCarroll/MultiRogue/README.md

-To run the server, run "node server/main.js", and open the client/index.html in Chrome.
+After having built using Grunt, to run the server, run **node dist/server/main.js**, and open **dist/client/index.html** in a modern browser.

 You might want to open multiple instances of the client in different tabs, and explore having multiple player in the game at the same time.